jnahra/Pita-Sales-Time-Series-Forecast/README.md

 My 2023 sales forecast can be found in ['data/future_forecast.csv'](https://github.com/jnahra/capstone-project/blob/main/data/future_forecast.csv).

+My full analysis can be found in the ['final_notebook'](https://github.com/jnahra/capstone-project/blob/main/final_notebook.ipynb).

 # Data Understanding

 As mentioned above, I used daily data on store front transactions from January 2021 to March 2023.
 The data contained characteristics of each individual customer purchase: date, item, quantity, price, etc.